emiliomorles/Bitcoin_Snake_Game/README.md

     🟢  how to use Screen.tracer in Turtle Module ✔️
     🟢  Inheritance in a Class ✔️
     🟢  Slicing a List or a Tuple ✔️
+    🟢  how to store high_score in my local machine ✔️